 Traits of Successful Leaders in Criminal Justice

 Leadership requires competency.
 Before you can assume more responsibility, you must first establish yourself in your current position.
 Understanding the roles of each person on a criminal justice team is essential to effectively managing and coordinating their efforts.
-Once you know what part each person has to play, there are key character traits that stand out among leaders.
+Beyond knowing what part each person must play, there are key character traits that stand out among successful leaders.
 Recognizing and cultivating these traits is another important step on the path to leadership.

-Humility — For criminal justice workers, courage is part of the job; however, humility and the ability to be introspective are just as important.
-Leaders who admit their own weaknesses and flaws openly can improve their own performance while helping others realize the benefits of active self-reflection.
+- Humility — For criminal justice workers, courage is part of the job; however, humility and the ability to be introspective are just as important.
+Leaders who examine, admit and address their own weaknesses and flaws openly can improve their own performance while helping others realize the benefits of active self-reflection.
 This conveys strength and honesty to the entire team.
 Similarly, acting with humility when sharing team successes fosters trust and collaboration.

-Collaboration — The strongest leaders look at how a team can collaborate to accomplish shared goals.
-This requires strong communication and clear objectives — everyone must understand the part he or she has to play and how it contributes to the team’s success.
+- Collaboration — The strongest leaders look at how a team can collaborate to accomplish shared goals.
+This requires strong communication and clear objectives — everyone must understand the part they play and how it contributes to the team’s success.

-Innovation — A leader with strong communication skills who supports critical thought and creativity fosters an environment of innovation, where others feel empowered to share their ideas to solve problems and make positive changes.
+- Innovation — A leader with strong communication skills who supports critical thought and creativity fosters an environment of innovation, where others feel empowered to share their ideas to solve problems and make positive changes.

 As a criminal justice worker, you may be seeking new career opportunities, perhaps even in leadership.
 As you consider a master’s degree in criminal justice, keep in mind the key characteristics of criminal justice leadership and choose a program that can help you develop the skills you need.